stevelloyd/32views-site/_src/posts/2020-04-26--0-getting-started.md

 ## Getting started...setting up your Pi and installing Racket

 This first chapter will get us to the stage of having a Pi, running Racket and having a look at what a program looks like in Racket.
-The dynamic market in Pi accessories mean that there are a multitude of varieties of the components needed, and multiple stockists of particular models.
 <!-- more -->

 The best resource on setting up a Pi system is, understandably on the [Raspberry Pi website](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up), so refer to this after scanning the following info.